 - Includes multiple coaching sessions and an afternoon performance classes wherein each group will have the opportunity to perform material mastered, that day.

-- Grant Donnellan (Prof. of Violin, WWU, Director, North Sound Youth Symphony)
+- Grant Donnellan (Professor of Violin, WWU, Director, North Sound Youth Symphony)

 - Nick Strobel (Private Cello Instructor; Bellingham High School Orchestra Director)